I apply these new mindful behaviors in my everyday life. I sincerely apologize to people I have hurt, except when counterproductive.

 It is quite possible that you feel that your delivery sounded odd, that Tom might be looking at you in a way that implies:” What’s a matter with you?”
 If so, you could respond to Tom: “Hey, I know I might sound a bit incoherent here, but that’s a reflection of how busy I am right now.
 So that’s why I can’t give you my full attention now.”

-You see how, if you think about it, this awkward moment might help you make your point.
+If you think about it, you see how this awkward moment might help you make your point.

 All of this is to give you an idea that the difficulties are not crazy.
 They are manageable.
-You can manage them, and you can go beyond the turmoil, as opposed to adding further stress and pressure to a situation that already has plenty of that.
+You can manage them, and you can go beyond the turmoil instead of adding further stress and pressure to a situation that already has plenty of that.

 Comparison with the traditional 12 Steps